soda3x/barista/README.md

 ## How It Works

-_Barista_ uses `grep` to find all private field declarations and filters out any that are static, final, or transient.
+_Barista_ uses a variety of standard command-line tools (`bash`, `grep`, `sed`, and `tr`) to find all private field declarations and filters out any that are static, final, or transient.
 It then parses the type and name of each field and uses this information to construct the method text based on standard Java conventions and the options you provide.

 ## License